 McKeon is not alone.

-An increasing number of elderly New Yorkers are waiting for services such as home delivered meals, personal care assistance and transportation, largely due to what advocacy groups representing seniors contend is insufficient statewide funding that is forcing some of the vulnerable population into hospitals, nursing homes and other long-term care facilities.
+An increasing number of elderly New Yorkers are waiting for services such as home-delivered meals, personal care assistance and transportation, largely due to what advocacy groups representing seniors contend is insufficient statewide funding.
+The funding shortage is forcing some of the vulnerable population into hospitals, nursing homes and other long-term care facilities, they said.

-Statewide, the backlog of EISEP requests ticked up 2% since last year, from 16,041 unfilled requests for services in September 2023 to 16,396 requests this September, according to data collected by the Association on Aging in New York.
+Statewide, the backlog of EISEP requests ticked up 2%, from 16,041 unfilled requests for services in September 2023 to 16,396 requests this past September, according to data collected by the Association on Aging in New York.
 The Albany-based nonprofit connects the state's county agencies with service providers for the program.

 But Becky Preve, executive director of the Association on Aging in New York, said the backlog of requests "does not come close" to capturing the full scope of the problem, as many elderly New Yorkers are in crisis and can't wait indefinitely for services.